-Each pet health insurance product will has its own rules (referred to as the wording of the product) and will be underwritten by a larger insurance company.
+Each pet health insurance product has its own rules (referred to as the wording of the product) and will be underwritten by a larger insurance company.
 No product will be the perfect choice for all pets.
 These are the considerations for choosing the right health insurance product for your pet(s):

 Type of pets covered (dogs vs. cats)

 The first thing when it comes to choosing a pet health insurance product for pets is to make sure it covers the type of pet you want to insure.
-In South Africa, the majority of pet health insurance products provides cover for cats and dogs.
+In South Africa, the majority of pet health insurance products provide cover for cats and dogs.

 Type of cover

 After speaking to your family veterinarian and doing some internet reading, pet owners should start to get an idea of what potential medical problems they need to provide for.
 The major cover types that are usually offered are full cover, accident cover and/or hospital cover.
 Some products might also provide for routine care cover for costs of vaccinations, sterilisations etc.

 Although it makes more sense to cover your pet as a puppy/kitten, some owners will only appreciate the benefit of medical insurance at a more advanced age.
 As with humans, elderly pets are more at risk for certain medical conditions.
 Make sure your pet falls within the age restriction at the time of signing up for an insurance product.
 If a pet was signed up before the age restriction was reached, most policies will continue with lifelong coverage, but it is a good idea to make sure of this.